Crown Prince Hussein’s First Official Duty

 HRH Crown Prince Hussein bin Abdullah, who is currently studying at the King’s Academy High School in Jordan, will celebrate his 16th birthday at the end of this month (June 28th).
 He is the eldest son of King Abdullah II and his wife Queen Rania.
 King Abdullah II named him as the Crown Prince of Jordan by a Royal Decree issued in July 2009.Filed under Jordanian Royals

-Tagged Anniversary, Crown Prince Hussein, Military.
+Tagged Anniversary, Crown Prince Hussein of Jordan, Military.